Police Excessive Force / Wrongful Death Lawyer

-Though for the past several years there has been a growing conversation regarding police officers’ use of unreasonable and excessive force against civilians, misconduct continues to be a real problem.
-Fortunately, you may have options for recovery in the event that you are harmed by a police officer.
+Though for the past several years there has been a growing conversation regarding wrongful death and police officers’ use of unreasonable and excessive force against civilians, misconduct continues to be a real problem.
+Fortunately, you may have options for recovery if you are harmed by a police officer.

-If you have been apprehended by, arrested, or otherwise were engaged with a law enforcement officer and were subsequently injured due to excessive force, then the state of Louisiana may give you a right of action for damages to compensate you for the losses suffered.
+If you have been apprehended by, arrested, or otherwise were engaged with a law enforcement officer and were subsequently injured due to excessive force, then you may have a right of action for damages to compensate you for the losses suffered.

 Let’s take a closer look at how an excessive force claim works.